 2. Add a thin layer of oil to a large skillet set over medium-high heat (I love my braising pan for this) and, when it’s hot, brown the chicken pieces (in batches as needed) for about 3 to 4 minutes per side.
 Transfer the chicken to a plate or tray for now, and wipe/clean out the pan.

 3. With the heat set to medium now, add a couple tablespoons of oil to the pan.
 When it’s hot, add the onion, bell pepper and (if using) the celery.
 Cook until softened and tender, about 8 – 10 minutes.
-Add the garlic, curry powder, and nutmeg and cook one minute more.
+Add the garlic, raisins, curry powder, and nutmeg and cook one minute more.

 4. Add the stock concentrate and the tomatoes, along with the butter.
 Put a lid on the pan and allow the gravy to simmer over low heat for 10 minutes.
 After 10 minutes put the chicken (and any collected juices) into the pan, nestling it down into the sauce.
 Put the lid on once more and let everything simmer over low heat until the chicken is cooked through, another 6 to 8 minutes.